-As I’ve mentioned in the previous post, I’m this one is going to be dedicated for one of the features.
-I think that it make sense to start from a catalog, as an e-commerce implementation will heavily rely on products information all over the site.
+As I’ve mentioned in the previous post, I’m this one is going to be dedicated to one of the features.
+I think that it makes sense to start from a catalog, as an e-commerce implementation will heavily rely on product information all over the site.

 Let’s dive into …

 Catalog feature in our case covered most of the components on the site where you might see products, not including check-out: product recommendations on a home page, product listing component, product details page, etc.

 As componentization is mainly driven on a site by it an end-user experience, which is a presentation layer, so let’s start here and go down to the bottom.
 As you might expect in Habitat your components would be assigned to pages defined on a project level, while components themselves sit at a feature level - no change here.
 While the original storefront implementation has catalogs folder renderings, it contains a few pages and functionality related to bag and wishlists, that we moved to other features.

 [gallery ids=“2455,2456” type=“rectangular”]